NLnetLabs/routinator/doc/manual/source/initialisation.rst

 The :program:`routinator-init` script invokes the :subcmd:`init` subcommand as the user *routinator* and takes configuration file into consideration.
-All of options for the :subcmd:`init` subcommand can be appended to the :program:`routinator-init` script, which are described below.
+All of the options for the :subcmd:`init` subcommand can be appended to the :program:`routinator-init` script, which are described below.
 If you have built Routinator using Cargo you also have to perform the initialisation steps, but in this case you invoke the :subcmd:`init` subcommand directly.